 \section{Waveform Design for O-ISAC}

-Waveform design is viewed as a significant component of ISAC, which focuses on designing an individual waveform that provides communication and sensing abilities simultaneously.
+Waveform design is recognized as the foundation of ISAC, which focuses on designing an individual waveform that provides communication and sensing abilities simultaneously.
 Extensive research has been conducted on the waveform design for RF-ISAC, ranging from non-overlapped resource allocation to fully joint waveform design.
-However, an O-ISAC waveform based on the IM/DD scheme is restricted to being real and non-negative, and therefore most of the RF-ISAC waveforms cannot be directly transplanted to O-ISAC as they are complex in nature.
-To address this issue, several modifications have been proposed to make RF-ISAC waveform compatible with O-ISAC, like pulse waveform, constant-modulus waveform, and multi-carrier waveform.
-Furthermore, waveform optimization and resource allocation schemes in RF-ISAC can also serve as references to achieve the global optimal waveform design.
+However, an O-ISAC waveform based on the IM/DD scheme is restricted to being real and non-negative, and therefore most of the existing RF-ISAC waveforms are not readily applicable to O-ISAC, as they are complex in nature.
+To address this issue, several modifications have been proposed to make RF-ISAC waveform compatible with O-ISAC, like pulsed waveform, constant-modulus waveform, and multi-carrier waveform.
+Subsequently, waveform optimization and resource allocation can be further conducted for the prototype waveform to achieve the global optimal waveform design.